Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Garcilaso House|©Diego Muñoz

 Many years ago, at the beginning of the 16th century, Inca Garcilaso de la Vega lived in this house.
 Garcilaso was one of the first mestizos of renown in the American continent, because from the letters he exalted his Inca culture, as well as the Hispanic one.
-In addition to his work as a writer and poet, the Inca Garcilaso owes much of the documentary record of the Inca culture and its past stories, which were part of the oral tradition.
+In addition to his work as a writer and poet, the Inca Garcilaso is owed much of the documentary record of Inca culture and its past stories, which were part of the oral tradition.

 Also in this museum, you will see a plurality of exhibits, as at least six rooms are dedicated to archeology, while seven others are focused on art and ethnography, mainly indigenous.
 This will allow you to have a varied tour where you will have plenty to choose from.